 Morane Lake in the Rocky Mountains

-The lake sits in the Valley of the Ten Peaks, about 14km from Lake Louise village in Banff National Park.
-Getting there without a car is now mandatory in peak season: Parks Canada runs a shuttle from Lake Louise, and private vehicles are turned away from the Moraine Lake road from mid-May through mid-October unless you have an existing lodge reservation.
-This frustrates some visitors, but the shuttle system is genuinely the better option — the road is narrow and the parking lot was chaos before restrictions.
+The lake sits in the Valley of the Ten Peaks, about 14 kilometres from Lake Louise village in Banff National Park.
+Getting there by private vehicle in peak season is now effectively not an option.
+Parks Canada runs a mandatory shuttle from Lake Louise, and private vehicles are turned away from the Moraine Lake road from mid-May through mid-October unless you have a lodge reservation.
+Shuttle tickets sell out online; book through Parks Canada before you arrive, not on the day.

 The Rockpile

-The viewpoint everyone wants is the Rockpile, a short scramble up a pile of boulders at the far end of the lake from the lodge.
-The classic photo — all ten peaks reflected in the turquoise water — comes from here.
-It takes about five minutes to reach the top.
-Go first thing in the morning.
-By 9am, there’s a queue for the viewpoint.
+The viewpoint everyone wants is the Rockpile, a short scramble up a boulder pile at the far end of the lake from the lodge.
+The classic photograph – all ten peaks reflected in the turquoise water – comes from here.
+The scramble takes five minutes.
+By 9am there is a queue for the viewpoint; arrive at the first shuttle of the day.

 Hiking